Shreyas-Girisha-2001/Rock-Paper-Scissor-Game/README.md

-# Rock, Paper, Scissors Game
+# Rock, Paper and Scissors Game

 This is a simple Rock, Paper, Scissors game implemented in Python using the Tkinter library for the graphical user interface.